 Get it for Free!
 This is available as a free add-on item.
 Review the product details for bundle options.

-Only the heating system is covered in this two part video series.
+Only the heating system is covered in this two-part video series.
 Air conditioning issues and troubleshooting are not covered.
-Using a 1979 W116 300SD and a 1980 300TD wagon Kent will walk you through the basics of the system and how it works.
+Using a 1979 W116 300SD and 1980 300TD wagon Kent will walk you through the basics of the system and how it works.
 Troubleshooting and repair of the system will be covered in Part 2.